- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 Fiori is not a sustainable user interface for SAP or SAPGUI replacement.
 It is a mobile application with limited applicability to most of SAP’s transactions.
 SAP already invested mightily in SAP Mobile.
 After SAP Mobile had failed, they purchased Sybase, partially for its mobile offering called Sybase Unwired Platform.
 After the Sybase acquisition, SAP purchased Syclo.
 Years later SAP has done nothing with any of these purchases, and no one uses SAP Mobile.

 One SAP account manager told me that it was simply impossible for SAP to compete with mobile application development.
 This type of development is at an entirely different price level than SAP is accustomed to.
-The mobile development environments are produced Android and the iOS.
+The mobile development environments are produced by Android and iOS.
 And developers for these OSs can be found relatively easily, and their development productivity is quite high.
 Higher than the productivity of anything that SAP offers.
 They have nothing to do with SAP, and it is not an area where SAP can compete.
 Mobile is doing great without SAP.

 SAP does have its app marketplace.